ssledz/bash-fun/README.md

 Feel free to ask questions in chat, open issues, or contribute by creating pull requests.

 In order to create a pull request
-* checkout develop branch
+* checkout master branch
-* introduce your changes
+* introduce your changes & bump version
 * submit pull request

 # Resources